5Farm work pay rates and structure

 Piece rate jobs

-Many fruit picking jobs aren’t paid by the hour but by the quantity of fruit picked.
+Many fruit picking jobs aren’t paid as an hourly wage but by the piece (quantity of fruit picked).
 In this case, you’re a “pieceworker” and the money you make depends on the number of kilos collected or buckets or bins filled.

 On the other hand, you could technically make much more than minimum wage if you perform well!